 - Wearing shoes with appropriate arch support and cushioned heels

 - Stretching the plantar fascia prior to physical activity

-- Practicing exercises or stretches to improve stability regularly
+- Regularly practicing exercises or stretches to improve stability

-Individuals should be aware the spending long periods of time standing or participating in high-impact sports activities are likely to cause problems.
+Individuals should be aware that spending long periods of time standing or participating in high-impact sports activities are likely to cause problems.
 If possible, these activities should be avoided.
-If they are necessary or the individual wishes to continue such activities, appropriate precautions should be taken, such as applying ice following such activities.
+If these activities are necessary or the individual wishes to continue such activities, appropriate precautions should be taken, such as applying ice following such activities.